Fire Service Collaboration

 Your Fire Districts: Better Together

-The Boards of CPFR, GFR and OVFR have endorsed exploring consolidation to better serve our communities.
-Potential benefits include:
+The Boards of CPFR, GFR and OVFR are asking voters to create a new regional fire service organization to better serve our communities.
+Consolidation is expected to provide:

-• Faster response times and better coordination during emergencies.
+- Improved response times and coordination during emergencies.

-• Enhanced ability to adapt to population growth, changing demographics and service demands.
+- Strengthened ability to adapt to future growth and service needs.

 Combining Forces